wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/data_parallelism.md

 core.
 Perhaps, one can rewrite the code of this task to use multiple cores to accelerate its computation.
 This is done by writing the task's code so that it uses multiple threads (see concurrent programming textbooks/courses).
-In other terms, perhaps the task's computation can be **parallelized**.
+In other terms, perhaps the task's computation itself can be **parallelized**.

 ### An Example